pohka/Quas-Website/roadmap.md

 ## bundling
+* ignore commented out imports
+* export js or css only
-* find all the requires in root js file
+* warning when import doesn't find the file
-* return file as a class